Skip to main content

 About the artist

-Lily van der Stokker has had solo exhibitions at the Camden Art Centre, London (2022), the Migros Museum für Gegenwartskunst, Zurich (2019), the Stedelijk Museum Amsterdam (2018), the Hammer Museum, Los Angeles (2015), the New Museum, New York (2013), and at the Museum Boijmans Van Beuningen, Rotterdam (2010).
-Her exhibition “I am here” can be seen at the Frac Normandie in Caen until December 22, 2024.
+Lily van der Stokker (*1954) lives and works in Amsterdam and New York.
+Since the late 1980s, she has been creating decorative wall paintings and installations composed of ornaments, furniture, bright colors, everyday objects and handwritten texts.
+Most recently, she has had major institutional solo exhibitions at the Camden Art Centre, London (2022), the Migros Museum für Gegenwartskunst, Zurich (2019), the Stedelijk Museum Amsterdam (2018), the Hammer Museum, Los Angeles (2015), the New Museum, New York (2013), and the Museum Boijmans Van Beuningen, Rotterdam (2010).
+Her exhibition “I am here” can still be seen at the Frac Normandie in Caen until December 22, 2024.